CAFECA-IO/auditing_system/README.md

 7.Router contract(TransactionContract address, getTransactionTimeSpan address )

 ## Operation Flow:
-1. Users start by registering handlers using the registerHandlers function in the “router”, inputting the “TransactionType” (of type bytes32) and the “handler’s" address (of type address).
+1. Users start by registering handlers using the registerHandlers function in the `router`, inputting the `TransactionType` (of type `bytes32`) and the `handler’s` address (of type address).

 <img src="https://github.com/CAFECA-IO/auditing_system/assets/59311328/393f8045-4208-46f7-8278-65c2bc529b88" width="ˊ500" height="250" />

-2. Record data using a bytes32 array in the addRecord function of the“router.sol” contract, where each element has been multiplied by 10^18.
+2. Record data using a `bytes32 array` in the addRecord function of the `router.sol` contract, where each element has been multiplied by 10^18.
 The first element must be the eventID, and the second should specify the event type.
-Users must omit the timestamp column to prevent fraudulent events; the system will automatically record the current time.”
+Users must omit the timestamp column to prevent fraudulent events; the system will automatically record the current time.

    For example, for the following transaction, the format of the array should be:
    [